Podcastindex-org/podcast-namespace/README.md

 ## IDs

-Their can be multiple **\<podcast:id>** elements to indicate a listing on multiple platforms, directories, hosts, apps and services.
+There can be multiple **\<podcast:id>** elements to indicate a listing on multiple platforms, directories, hosts, apps and services.
 The "platform" attribute shall be a slug representing the platform, directory, host, app or service.
 The slugs will look like this:

 - blubrry